 Recently there has been a move by the UK immigration authorities towards stricter enforcement and compliance and this is an area in which Stephen is particularly strong.
 Stephen has attended numerous immigration audits and has an excellent track record of obtaining Sponsor Licences and drafting robust internal policies and procedures to pass any future audits.
 Stephen works closely with the Employment team to ensure HR policies are both immigration and employment law compliant.

-Stephen has worked for band-1 rated immigration law firms for the past 10 years, undertaking his training at PwC.
+Stephen qualified as a solicitor in 2012 and has worked for band-1 rated immigration law firms for the past 10 years, undertaking his training at PwC.
 Stephen has recently been mentioned in Legal 500 for immigration law.
 Stephen attended Law School at BPP in London and obtained a Bachelor’s degree in Business Management and a Master’s degree in Industrial Relations from The University of Manchester.